PavloTyshchenko/react-redux-vending-machine/README.md

+IN PROGRESS:
+- CHANGE RETURN
+- MANAGING FURTHER STOCK OF PRODUCTS AND CHANGE.

-# Getting Started with Create React App
+# React Redux Vending Machine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).